DPhil in Population Health

 The DPhil in Population Health is intended to provide students with training in research, to develop in-depth knowledge and understanding of their chosen population health research project, and to prepare them for a career in academia.
 DPhil students come from many backgrounds including medical practice, epidemiology, statistics, health services research, public health, economics, and ethics.

 The Nuffield Department of Population Health (NDPH) offers the opportunity to work closely with world-leading researchers.
-Students are invited to attend a range of events, planned both by the Research Student Group and the wider department.
-These include seminars, Masterclasses, social and networking events, and the annual Department Symposium.
+In addition to regular supervision meetings,students are invited to attend a range of events, planned both by the Research Student Group and the wider department.
+These include seminars, masterclasses, social and networking events, and the annual Department Symposium.

-A core group of senior academics, led by Professor Jane Armitage, Director of Training and Career Development, Professor Maria Quigley, Director of Graduate Studies, and Associate Professor Jonathan Emberson, Deputy Director of Graduate Studies are committed to the delivery and oversight of the DPhil programme.
+A core group of senior academics, led by Professor Sarah Lewington, Director of Training and Career Development, Associate Professor Mark Sheehan, Director of Graduate Studies, and Professor Sarah Wordsworth, and Associate Professor Iona Millwood, Deputy Directors of Graduate Studies, are committed to the delivery and oversight of the DPhil programme.

 PART TIME DPHIL IN POPULATION HEALTH